psf/request-for/2020-pip/RFP.md

 Potential proposers should be comfortable with Python, and will have support from an additional contractor focused on user interface and user experience design to advise on command line experience improvements.

-For Role 1 (Senior developer): Familiarity and expertise with the pip codebase, or with a Python packaging/distribution toolchain codebase, is strongly desired.
+For Role 1 (Senior developer): Familiarity and expertise with the pip codebase, or with a Python packaging/distribution toolchain codebase, is required.
+Strong Python skills, and experience contributing to Python packaging/distribution tools, are required.

-For Role 2 (Intermediate developer): Familiarity and expertise with all technologies is not required.
-Strong Python skills and experience are a must, though.
+For Role 2 (Intermediate developer): Strong Python skills and experience are a must.
+Some experience working on Python packaging/distribution tools is required.
 Experience with some automated testing tools (not necessarily the ones we use) are strongly desired.
+Familiarity and expertise with all testing infrastructure technologies mentioned below is not required.

 #### Specific Technologies Used

-pip is a Python program that runs on client computers as part of [the Python packaging and distribution toolchain](packaging.python.org/).
+pip is a Python program that runs on client computers as part of [the Python packaging and distribution toolchain](https://packaging.python.org/).
 Understanding of and familiarity with how Python packaging works, how packages are built and installed, and so on, will be helpful.

 ##### pip codebase